What Is A Zero Waste Business?

 Going zero waste does NOT mean that you will be under pressure to produce no waste at all immediately.

-In reality, moving towards zero waste means that you commit to putting a plan in place to deal seriously with waste.
+Moving towards zero waste means that you commit to putting a plan in place to deal seriously with waste.
 And all this begins with taking a closer look at your current waste management practices, including what you throw away, your current waste and recycling programs, and even what you source.

 Effective waste management is one the most impactful things you can do to improve your business operations, achieve your sustainability goals, and control your waste costs, which are going up every year.